-While the present study has its strengths, including its size, national representativeness, and timing, there are also some weaknesses.
+Whereas the present study has its strengths, including its size, national representativeness, and timing, there are also some weaknesses.
 First, we used vaccine intentionality as an indicator vaccine uptake but the correlation is imperfect.
-In a small scale longitudinal study conducted during the period of the 2009 H1N1 pandemic in Hong Kong, less than 10% of people who expressed a commitment to being inoculated reported that they had received a vaccination two months later.44 Elsewhere, in a US adult population at high risk of seasonal influenza, around half of those intending to be vaccinated had received the inoculation within the following 5 months.45 Second, there was inevitably some loss to follow-up (figure 1).
-While this attrition may have impacted upon the estimation of the prevalence vaccine hesitancy which is likely to be lower in our select sample relative to the general population,46 it is unlikely to have influenced our estimation of its relationship with mental and physical health.
-Thus, in other contexts, we have shown that highly select cohorts reveal very similar risk factor–outcome associations to those seen in studies with conventionally high response.47
+In a small-scale longitudinal study conducted during the period of the 2009 H1N1 pandemic in Hong Kong, less than 10% of people who expressed a commitment to being inoculated reported that they had received a vaccination two months later.44 Elsewhere, in a US adult population at high risk of seasonal influenza, around half of those intending to be vaccinated had received the inoculation within the following 5 months.45 Second, there was inevitably some loss to follow-up (figure 1).
+Whereas this attrition might have impacted upon the estimation of the prevalence vaccine hesitancy (which is likely to be lower in our select sample relative to the general population),46 it is unlikely to have influenced our estimation of its relationship with mental and physical health.
+Thus, in other contexts, we have shown that highly-selected cohorts reveal very similar risk factor–outcome associations to those seen in studies with conventionally high response.47

 In conclusion, we found that some somatic conditions but not mental health problems were related to a lower likelihood of being vaccine hesitant against COVID-19.
 Nonetheless, that people with mental health problems appear to experience an elevated risk of this disease would appear to provide justification for such conditions to feature as criteria for both shielding, should this be required in the future, and as a priority group for vaccination.